The Perfect Bulgaria Itinerary: 5 to 10 Days (or More!)

 You can also reach Sofia by overnight bus or train from Bucharest, Romania.
 It is also possible to find a direct connection to the northern city of Veliko Tarnovo to Bucharest as well.

-Once you’ve arrived in Bulgaria, you need to know how you plan to get from point A to point B. Like elsewhere in the Balkans, if you’re relying on public transport for your Bulgaria itinerary, then your best option is going to be the bus.
+Once you’ve arrived in Bulgaria, you need to know how you plan to get from point A to point B. Like elsewhere in the Balkans, if you’re relying on public transport for your Bulgaria trip, then your best option is going to be the bus.

 While there is a train network in Bulgaria, it largely hasn’t been updated since the 1960s and can be incredibly slow, uncomfortable, and inefficient.
 The only time I would generally recommend using the train network in Bulgaria is if you have an affinity for communist-era railways.

-In contrast, the bus system is quite comfortable and well-developed and they also tend to be much faster than the trains.
 If you are only travelling between major cities, you will find that connections between transport hubs tend to be frequent and the system is easy enough to navigate, even if you have a language barrier.
 It can be helpful to know what the city you’re travelling to looks like spelt in the Cyrillic alphabet so you know which booth to buy your tickets from.

 Most smaller city centres are easily navigable by foot, including cities like Plovdiv and Veliko Tarnovo, however, in Sofia, it might be necessary to use the public transportation system.
 The metro in Sofia is efficient and user-friendly, with everything written in both Bulgarian and English.

 If you do hail one off the street, make sure to do some research on reliable taxi companies beforehand and ensure that the meter is running.
-Taxi rides are incredibly affordable in Bulgaria, especially when compared to some western European countries.
+Taxi rides are incredibly affordable in Bulgaria, especially when compared to some Western European countries.

 The bus is the most efficient way to get around Bulgaria